Language selection

 Passport services

-You can send your application and online payment receipts by mail to “Embassy of Canada Consular Services”, 130 rue Faubourg Saint-Honoré, 75008 PARIS.
+You can enclose several applications in a single envelope.
 Your passport and original documents will be returned to you by registered mail.
-You do not have to provide an envelope or pay extra fees for this mail service.
-Your previous passport will be returned to you if you checked the “Yes, please return it to me” box in the application.
+You do not have to provide an envelope or pay extra fees for this return mail service.
+Please note that we do not send an acknowledgement of receipt; we will only contact you if further information is required.

 • the date you submitted the citizenship certificate application, or